zhangxin025/docs-1/api-reference/conversational/CreatingConversation.md

 # **What can I customize per conversation?**

 Conversation specific customizations are focused on allowing personalization of a conversation to a specific participant.
-As an example you might want to have a custom introduction per person, or change the language the replica is listening for and responds in.
+As an example you might want to have a custom introduction per person, or change the language the avatar is listening for and responds in.
 Meanwhile persona level configurations are settings or defaults applied to all conversations so you do not have to configure them each time, such as setting up your LLM.

 Here are the things you can customize per conversation:

-### **Persona / Replica**
+### **Persona / Avatar**

-In order to start a conversation you must provide a persona or replica.
-If you provide a replica with no persona, the default DUIX persona will be used.
-Providing a persona without a replica will use the default replica attached to the persona if it exists.
-Providing a replica ID will override the default one associated with the persona.
+In order to start a conversation you must provide a persona or avatar.
+If you provide an avatar with no persona, the default DUIX persona will be used.
+Providing a persona without an avatar will use the default avatar attached to the persona if it exists.
+Providing an avatar ID will override the default one associated with the persona.

 ### **Conversation Context**